 3. Hourly or Project-Based Planning

-You pay for a specific engagement like a second opinion, retirement plan, or tax strategy review.
-Many consumer resources cite hourly ranges roughly in the $200 to $400 or more range depending on services and location.
-You pay only for what you use, which works well for DIY investors who want a check-up.
-The downside is there’s no ongoing oversight unless you re-engage, and implementation is usually on you unless you add management later.
+You pay only for what you use, which works well for do-it-yourself investors who want a focused check-up.
+The downside is that there is no ongoing oversight unless you re-engage, and implementation is usually on you unless you add management later.

-What You Should Receive for an Ongoing Fee
+What Should You Receive for an Ongoing Investment Advisor Fee?

-If you’re paying an ongoing fee, whether AUM or retainer, you should expect more than a quarterly statement.
+If you are paying an ongoing fee, whether AUM or retainer, you should expect more than a quarterly statement.
+A strong ongoing relationship typically includes risk management, tax coordination, regular meetings, and proactive outreach when something changes in your life or in the markets.

 Risk Management and Systematic Rebalancing

-Portfolios drift.
-A 60/40 mix can quietly become much more stock-heavy after a long rally, which changes risk whether you notice it or not.
-A professional process should include a target allocation tied to your goals, a clear rebalancing method using calendar-based or threshold-based rules, and a plan for down markets so decisions aren’t made in panic.
+Portfolios drift over time.
+A 60/40 mix can quietly become much more stock-heavy after a long market rally, which changes your risk whether you notice it or not.
+A professional process should include a target allocation tied to your goals, a clear rebalancing method using calendar-based or threshold-based rules, and a documented plan for down markets so decisions are not made in panic.

 Tax Awareness and Coordination

-For taxable accounts, taxes can be a major drag over time.
-Tax-aware investing may include managing realized gains intentionally, coordinating sales to avoid unnecessary income spikes, tax-loss harvesting when appropriate, and asset location decisions based on what you own versus where you hold it.
-A good advisor works alongside your CPA to avoid unexpected tax consequences from investment decisions.
+In taxable accounts, taxes can become a major drag on returns over time.
+Tax-aware investing may include intentionally managing realized gains, coordinating sales to avoid unnecessary income spikes, harvesting tax losses when appropriate, and using asset location, which is the strategy of choosing what you own based on where you hold it.
+A strong advisor works alongside your CPA on year-round tax planning to avoid unexpected tax consequences from investment decisions.

 Regular Meetings and Proactive Outreach

-You’re paying for a process and a relationship.
-A reasonable expectation includes at least one deep-dive annual review, additional check-ins based on complexity, and proactive outreach around year-end planning, major market moves, or life events.
+You are paying for a process and a relationship, not just a portfolio.
+A reasonable expectation includes at least one deep-dive annual review, additional check-ins based on the complexity of your situation, and proactive outreach around year-end planning, major market moves, or important life events.
+The right cadence is one you and the advisor agree on from the beginning.

 1. Compare Scope of Work, Not Just the Percentage